prrathnayake/conveyancers-marketplace/README.md

 # Conveyancers Marketplace (AU)

-> A production-ready starter kit for launching an Australian conveyancing marketplace with escrow-style milestone payments, licence-aware workflows, secure document exchange, and rich observability baked in.
+> A simulation-focused starter kit for exploring conveyancing workflows with seeded data, SQLite persistence, and optional C++ microservice mocks.

-This repository brings together a full-stack reference implementation spanning a Next.js 14 frontend, a modern C++ services backend, and a Docker Compose infrastructure layer that mirrors an enterprise-ready topology.
-It is intended to give founders and platform teams a compliant baseline that they can extend with vendor integrations (PSP, KYC, e-signature, etc.) and bespoke product features.
+This repository now reflects the code that actually ships in the main applications: two Next.js 14 projects (public marketplace + admin portal) that share a SQLite database and deliver the documented user journeys through API routes.
+The C++ services that were part of the original brief remain in the tree as standalone HTTP demos, but the production UI relies on the Node.js stack instead of delegating to those processes.
+Docker Compose is provided to wire Nginx, the Next.js apps, and the demo services together for local exploration.

 ## Who is this starter for?